-The sprawling tentacles that constitute the water infrastructure in the United States spill about 860 million gallons (3.3 billion liters) of untreated water -- along with all the raw waste that involves -- each year.
-If you add in all the clean water lost, that amount soars to about 6 billion gallons (22.7 billion liters)spilled each day [source: Gleick and Ellis-Lamkins].
-But while the loss of clean water is a serious waste of a precious natural resource, it's the untreated water that's most troubling.
-That's because human fecal matter and urine, when not disposed of safely, can cause numerous environmental and health problems in the world's waterways.
+The sprawling tentacles that constitute the water infrastructure in the United States spill millions of gallons of untreated water — along with all the raw waste that involves — each year.
+This is troubling because human fecal matter and urine, when not disposed of safely, can cause numerous environmental and health problems in the world's waterways.

-Some people, however, are proactive about preventing their personal waste from becoming part of this spewing stream of potential pollution, and treat their bathroom business as a natural process that can produce a beneficial result.
+Some people, however, are proactive about preventing their personal waste from becoming part of this spewing stream of potential pollution, and they treat their bathroom business as a natural process that can produce a beneficial result.
 That result?
 Humanure.
-The idea is to compost human urine and manure and turn it into a useful, reusable byproduct [source: Jenkins].
-Whether that byproduct -- a natural fertilizer -- is used to make food-growing soil more fertile is a matter of personal preference.
+The idea is to compost human manure and turn it into a useful, reusable byproduct.
+Whether that byproduct — a natural fertilizer — is used to make food-growing soil more fertile is a matter of personal preference.
 Some say go for it, while other practitioners caution against it, reserving the compost for ornamental planting purposes.
 But everyone in the pro-poop-composting-camp agrees that it's wasteful if not downright irresponsible to not take these matters seriously.

 But people who advocate composting human waste say otherwise.
 While in its raw and original state, yes, it can pose a serious public health risk.
-But after being composted, humanure devotees claim it's not only safe to use as fertilizer, it's the only way to go to keep the overall environment in a healthy and flourishing state.
+But humanure devotees claim that after being composted, it's not only safe to use as fertilizer, it's the only way to go to keep the overall environment in a healthy and flourishing state.
 On the next couple of pages, we'll take a look at how people construct and maintain composting toilets in outhouses.